Delicious and light pumpkin scones, that only need 1/2 cup of pumpkin puree. Served with an easy cranberry butter.

 Instructions

-- Preheat oven to 400F.
-Line a baking sheet with parchment paper and set aside.
+- Preheat oven to 400F. (not convection) Line a baking sheet with parchment paper and set aside.
 In a large bowl, whisk together the flour, brown sugar, baking powder, baking soda, spices and salt.

 - In a small bowl or measuring cup, whisk together the milk, pumpkin puree and egg.
 Set aside.